St Philips is in a position to offer five Pupillages in Birmingham.

 We will meet the costs of the courses which are compulsory during Pupillage.
-Upon the satisfactory completion of the first six months, we provide you with your own copy of two substantial practice texts such as: Archbold; Civil Procedure Rules (“The White Book”), or the Family Court Practice (“The Red Book”).
+Upon the satisfactory completion of the first six months, we provide you with your own copy of one substantial practice text for your specialist area such as: Archbold; Civil Procedure Rules (“The White Book”), or the Family Court Practice (“The Red Book”).

-The closing date for applications is Monday 6th February 2017.
+The closing date for applications is 11am on Thursday 7th February 2019.

 Acknowledgement of receipt of application form

 We will acknowledge receipt of your application; usually within a week.
 Please contact us if you do not receive this.
 If you do not receive confirmation from us, your application has not been received and will not be progressed.

 Selection for Interview